by Elliott Waters

 The coronavirus pandemic has put e-commerce at the forefront of retail and online consumerism will continue to rise.
 Bricks and mortar retailers have been shutting their doors, whilst sales online have boomed.
 According to the latest research, shopping online has been growing 129% week-on-week in the UK, and it is rapidly shifting consumer expectations of e-commerce.
 We have seen peoples’ demands heighten in times of adversity and they will only engage with brands that meet their needs.
 It is vital for online retailers to provide a seamless and frustration-free experience, with accurate product availability, a slick ordering process and immediate fulfilment.

 More than ever, consumers are making decisions on who to buy from, based on the way businesses present themselves online.
 Your website has become your reputation and the standard of design and functionality is speaking volumes about you in your absence.
 Good UI and UX design is integral to creating a website that unites customers with the products they are looking for quickly and easily, clearly signposting information and guiding users to key content that will engage them.
-And increased web traffic brings with it more demand on hosting infrastructure, page loading speeds and up to date inventory, so brands need to build sites that are lean and efficient, with compressed imagery, fewer JS/CSS files and up to date plugins for starters.
+Increased web traffic brings with it more demand on hosting infrastructure, page loading speeds and up to date inventory, so brands need to build sites that are lean and efficient, with compressed imagery, fewer JS/CSS files and up to date plugins for starters.

 Working from home is here to stay

 The last twelve months have changed the way we work forever.
 Whilst many will return to the office in time, there is a lasting desire among employees for a more flexible work setup.
-This brings an increased need to digitise internal operations to ensure that team can work and collaborate remotely.
+This brings an increased need to digitise internal operations to ensure that teams can work and collaborate remotely.
 Tools such as Slack, Microsoft Teams and Zoom are just some examples of how technology has helped businesses to run efficiently whilst working remotely.
 Cloud-based services like Google Workplace and file-sharing facilities like Dropbox are continuing to add value to the day-to-day operations of businesses.
 If you want to attract top talent then you need to offer a modern working solution.

 Brand experience is evolving